PerilousBooklet/demo-restapi-java/README.md

 Start the database (and its Adminer interface) with `sudo docker-compose up -d`.

-Start the webapp with `./run.sh`
+Start the API with `./run.sh`

-The webapp is available at `http://localhost:8093`.
+The API is available at `http://localhost:8093`.

 The database interface is available at `http://localhost:8079`.